better-internet/radworks-grants/docs/grants_proposal_discussion.md

 The multi-sig votes here will act as both approval of grants as well as the funding of grant projects.

-The Radicle Grants Committee is made up of core Radicle team members, Radicle community members, and outside folks who have some related domain expertise within the web3 ecosystem.
+The Radworks Grants Committee is made up of core Radicle team members, Radicle community members, and outside folks who have some related domain expertise within the web3 ecosystem.

 Members include: